nunovaladao/42_get_next_line-lev1/README.md

 This project is about programming a function that returns a line read from a file descriptor.

   - This will be a **function** that will be added to the **library (libft)** and that may be useful in future projects.
-  - I also learn a highly interesting new concept in C programming: static variables.
+  - I also learn a highly interesting new concept in C programming: **static variables**.

 ## GRADE PROJECT ✅
 - 125/100 📋